 - Expungement and Record Sealing

-The letter grades in each area highlight the progress that awaits Mississippi.
-Policymakers have worked to pass a number of important reforms, and those should be celebrated.
-These policy accomplishments are highlighted here, but they must be considered in the context of what’s required to ensure that Mississippi isn’t left behind as other states improve their systems.
-It is our hope that this analysis encourages state leaders to continue their work in this area, promoting justice for all Mississippians.
+The letter grades in each area highlight the progress that awaits each state.
+Policymakers around the country have worked to pass a number of important reforms, and those should be celebrated.
+These policy accomplishments are highlighted here, but they must be considered in the context of what’s required to ensure a system that is just.
+It is our hope that this analysis encourages state leaders to continue their work in this area, promoting justice for all.

 Letter grades are assigned in each policy area based on the numerical scored awarded in that area, according to the scale below: